Poland to Portage County

-Most of the Polish immigrants arriving in Portage County before the
+Most of the Polish immigrants arriving in Portage County before the Civil

-what is now Poland, each of which had its own language.
+Poland, each of which had its own language.

 The climate and geology of Kaszuby was very similar to that of central Wisconsin.
 Both regions show evidence of glaciation with many lakes and moraine hills amid forested land.
 Light, sandy soil interspersed with stones and rocks predominates in both areas.

 Small towns, villages, and clusters of farm buildings surrounded by fields dotted the countryside of Kaszuby in this largely agricultural area.
 The Baltic coast was lined with fishing villages.